B.A (Hons.) in Sociology

 • Media and Communication Researcher

-Students may also pursue advanced degrees in Sociology, Social Anthropology, Gender Studies, Development Studies, Public Policy, Urban Studies, Migration Studies, Environmental Humanities, or Social Work, foraying into multiple domains of the civil services, research institutes, and international organisations with utmost ease.
+Students may also pursue advanced degrees in Sociology, Social Anthropology, Gender Studies, Development Studies, Public Policy, Urban Studies, Migration Studies, Environmental Humanities, or Social Work, leading to careers in civil services, research institutions, and international organisations.

 Fee Structure